Knowledge Gradient for Selection with Covariates: Consistency and Computation: Numerical Experiments

 We consider two density functions for the covariates: (1) uniform distribution on \(\calX\): \(\gamma(\BFx) = 1/\abs{\calX}\); (2) multivariate normal distribution with mean \(\bm 0\) and covariance matrix \(4^2 \BFI\) truncated on \(\calX\): \(\gamma(\BFx) = \phi(\BFx;\bm 0, 4^2\BFI)/\int_{\calX} \phi(\BFv;\bm 0, 4^2\BFI) \dd{\BFv}\).
 For convenience, we call the above specifications Problem 1 (P1) and Problem 2 (P2), respectively, depending on the choice of \(\gamma(\BFx)\).

-The parameters involved in the SGA algorithm (i.e., \Cref{alg:SGA}) are given as follows: \(K=100d\), \(K_0 = K/4\), \(b_k = 200d / k^{0.7}\), \(m=20d\), and \(J=500d^2\).
+The parameters involved in the SGA algorithm (see details in the Appendix) are given as follows: \(K=100d\), \(K_0 = K/4\), \(b_k = 200d / k^{0.7}\), \(m=20d\), and \(J=500d^2\).
 Moreover, the algorithm is started with a random initial solution.
 The performance of the IKG policy with respect to the sampling budget \(B\) is evaluated via the \emph{opportunity cost} (OC), that is, the integrated difference in performance between the best alternative and the alternative chosen by the IKG policy upon exhausting the sampling budget.

 where \(\hat{i}^*(\BFx;\omega) \in \argmax_{1\leq i\leq M}\mu^{N(B)}_i(\BFx;\omega)\) is the learned decision rule up to the budget \(B\) under the IKG policy, \(\omega\) denotes the samples taken under the policy, and the expectation is with respect to \(\omega\).
 Clearly, \(\text{OC}(B)\to 0\) as \(B\to\infty\), since the IKG policy is consistent.
 We estimate \(\text{OC}(B)\) via